 circuit that uses nearly all SMT parts.

 As well as the improved Tx low pass filter my design makes use of the second op-amp in the LM1458 to implement a Sallen-Key second-order active low pass audio filter for the sidetone, making it sound much less harsh than the square wave of the original Rockmite.
-I've also put a pre-set pot in the sidetone circuit so the user can set the sidetone volume independantly of the Rx audio.
+I've also put a pre-set pot in the sidetone circuit so the user can set the sidetone volume independently of the Rx audio.

-The prototype was built and tested.
-With a 9v supply it is delivering about 0.25 watts and with a 12v supply about 0.4 watts.
-With the 12v supply on Rx it draws about 15mA and on Tx about 150mA.
+With a 12v supply it is delivering about 1 watt.
+On Rx it draws about 15mA and on Tx about 370mA.
 Some effort was focused on increasing the power output by adjusting things in the driver and PA part of the circuit to make them more efficient.